KSP-KOS/KOS/doc/source/structures/misc/string.rst

     a decimal point with fractional part, and scientific notation using "e" as in "1.23e3" for "1230" or "1.23e-3" for "0.00123".

+    You may also include optional underscores in the string to help space groups of digits, and they will be ignored.
+    (For example you may write "one thousand" as "1_000" instead of as "1000" if you like".)

     Example - using with math::

         set str to "16.8".